slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### How memory works?

-> *"A busy mind accelerates the perceived passage of time. buy more time by cultivating peace of mind."
+> *"A busy mind accelerates the perceived passage of time.
+Buy time by cultivating peace of mind."
 -- Naval Ravikant*

 > *"It takes an huge effort to free yourself from memory."